 “Is everyone alright?”
 Roman asked.

-Leandros nodded, Evelyne shrugged.
-Eftychia hurried over to check her injuries.
-Thea and Eresh shuffled their way back out of the burrow.
+Leandros nodded, Evelyne shrugged and glanced over her injuries, and Eftychia skipped over to help Thea and Eresh shuffle their way out of the burrow.

 “It didn’t bite you, did it?”
 Roman asked.

 “Why did they run?”
 Leandros asked, climbing to his feet.